PM Modi to address nation from Red Fort on Parkash Purab of Sikh guru Tegh Bahadur | Entertainment

 Four hundred 'ragis' (Sikh musicians) will perform in a 'Shabad Kirtan' to mark the auspicious occasion, the ministry said.

-The programme will be organised by the Ministry of Culture in collaboration with the Delhi Sikh Gurdwara Management Committee.
+The programme will be organised by the ministry in collaboration with the Delhi Sikh Gurdwara Management Committee.

-Chief ministers of many states and several prominent personalities from across the length and breadth of the subcontinent and abroad will be part of the celebrations, it said.
+Chief ministers of many states and several prominent personalities from across the country and abroad will be part of the celebrations, it said.

-This programme on the 400th Parkash Purab (birth anniversary) of Sikh guru Tegh Bahadur is being organised as part of Azadi ka Amrit Mahotsav.
+This programme on the 400th Parkash Purab (birth anniversary) of Sikh guru Tegh Bahadur is being organised as part of the Azadi ka Amrit Mahotsav, Union Culture and Tourism Minister G Kishan Reddy said.

+''Guru Tegh Bahadur stood up to the atrocities of the Mughals by protecting the freedom of dharmic faiths.
+He fought for the rights of Sikhs and Hindus, especially Kashmiri Pandits, to practice their faiths by opposing forcible conversions,'' he said.

+''I have personally invited chief ministers of various states and prominent Sikh leaders including those from the Harmandir Sahib in Amritsar, Patna Saheb and other leaders from prominent gurudwaras across the nation,'' Reddy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)